smartdevicelink/sdl_requirements/detailed_docs/API/OnDriverDistraction/OnDriverDistraction_TRS.md

 8.
 In case
-in Policies `lockScreenDismissalEnabled` param is missed and after PTU `lockScreenDismissalEnabled` param's value was reworked and HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL
+in Policies `lockScreenDismissalEnabled` param is missed
+and after PTU `lockScreenDismissalEnabled` param's value was updated
+and HMI sends valid, allowed by policies OnDriverDistraction notification with all mandatory fields to SDL

 SDL must
-transfer OnDriverDistraction notification with `lockScreenDismissalEnabled` param to mobile app
+transfer OnDriverDistraction notification with updated value of `lockScreenDismissalEnabled` param to mobile app

 ## Non-functional requirements
 1. New `lockScreenDismissalEnabled` parameter must be added to Mobile_API